mayembe-martin/software_architecture_schedules/features&responsibilities.md

 As a teacher, I want to be able to change the classroom and the time at the Schedule if its neccesary, and the Student should be notified by this.

-As a schedulling committee, I want to be able to modify the schedule to resolve potential conflicts between the courses.
+As a scheduling committee, I want to be able to modify the schedule to resolve potential conflicts between the courses.

 #### Feature breakdown